-With the approval of the Dean of Graduate Studies, a leave of absence may be granted for a maximum of one calendar year.
+With the approval of the Dean, Graduate Education, a leave of absence may be granted for a maximum of one calendar year.
 Students may request a leave of absence in a written request to their Faculty Advisor.
 A leave of absence does not extend the six-year time limit for completion of all degree requirements.